GB News has revealed it will start playing the National Anthem to kick off its daily live TV and DAB radio programming from Tuesday 18 January.

 The change was planned as early as July when head of digital Rebecca Hutson said responses to viewer feedback would include morning news bulletins and refreshing the sets which had been criticised for being too dark.

-The shake-up comes after Andrew Neil stepped down as chairman and host of his own primetime three months after the GB News launch.
+Andrew Neil stepped down as chairman and host of his own primetime three months after the GB News launch.

 He had only presented his own show for two weeks after the channel’s launch before going on a summer break to his home in France.
 Ex-Sky News journalist Colin Brazier, who had hosted the 8pm show in Neil’s absence, will now officially take it on as his own.